Nozbe/NoOffice.org/_book/fight.md

 This is what we do.
 Especially when we design features for Nozbe as we've got hundreds of thousand users from all over the world and we get many requests daily.
 People very often just tell us: *"please add this feature"* but when we hear that, we ask: *"please explain to us which problem this feature will solve for you - please give us a real-life example"* and then we get to the bottom of it.
 We want to find solutions to most common user problems.
 Not just add countless features to our products and confuse the rest of our users in the process.

-To help us find solutions to problems, we follow a "Shape up" method published by Ryan Singer of Basecamp.[^4]

 ### Trick 2.
 Have strong opinions weakly held.

 When someone analyzed a problem, investigated it and written up a proposal for a solution, they might feel very strong about all this.
 After all, they poured their heart into it and they believe that they've got it now.

-That's the moment to apply a "strong opinion, weakly held" framework[^5].
+That's the moment to apply a "strong opinion, weakly held" framework[^4].

 It basically means, that you've studied a problem and based on your intuition you chose a solution and now you feel strongly about it, until you've proven wrong by the rest of the team.